Essential Oil Safety

 SAFETY / PREVENT SENSITIVITY

 Have you ever questioned why EOs are sold in such tiny bottles?
 It’s because they are so so potent / highly concentrated!
 When you use Essential oils undiluted you expose yourself to the risk of the gradual build-up (or a sudden) skin sensitivity.
 When diluted in a carrier oil, it is so much easier to evenly spread the oils across the skin to a larger area that needs it most.
 This makes total sense.
-Your body will absorb the therapeutic properties of the oils better without your Liver shouting ‘Alert alert, we’ve got 1 kg of orange peel entering the blood stream, all systems must be in full operation to metabolize all this orange somehow!”
+Your body will absorb the therapeutic properties of the oils better without your Liver shouting ‘Alert alert, we’ve got 1 kg of orange peel entering the blood stream, all systems must be in full operation to metabolise all this orange somehow!”

 Over time our body can reject oils if it’s simply too much - and this can be an accumulative thing and even happen when using gentle oils like Lavender.
 Signs of sensitivities are a rash, blisters, nausea headaches, a warm or burning sensation etc - this does happen!
 It would be a big shame if it does happen to you because it could possibly mean you can’t use that oil again ever or for many years!
 An immune response / sensitivity could be triggered from that moment onwards when you are using the oil in question.
 We do on occasion use Lavender and Tea Tree undiluted for a specific cut, sore or scratch, but that’s about as far as we go.